PKhosravi-CityTech/LightCnnRad/README.md

 The provided GitHub repository for LightCnnRad offers a comprehensive resource to both experts and beginners in the field of deep learning and radiology image analysis.
 Notably, the repository includes a meticulously crafted Colab file, complete with step-by-step instructions.
 This feature empowers even those new to deep learning to confidently navigate through the process of training the model.
 With a user-friendly approach, the Colab file serves as a valuable guide, enabling beginners to embark on a successful journey of model training without unnecessary complexities.
 Whether you're an experienced practitioner or a novice eager to explore the world of deep learning, the LightCnnRad GitHub repository equips you with the tools and guidance needed to harness the power of this innovative algorithm effectively.

-Please access the "*LightCnnRad.ipynb*" file in Google Colab and follow the provided instructions.
+:star: Please access the "*LightCnnRad.ipynb*" file in Google Colab and follow the provided instructions.
 Also, The sample images can be found as "*Data_Brain.zip*" in the "*Images*" folder.